Visible Collider Signals of Natural Quirks: New Collider Strategy

 We use MadGraph~\cite{Alwall:2014hca} to compute the cross section for the production of two squirks and a final-state hidden sector gluon.
 This massless hidden sector gluon must then be matched to a massive hidden sector glueball state in a way that conserves energy and momentum.
 To accomplish this we modify the total momentum of the squirk bound state and the gluon to allow for a nonzero hidden sector glueball mass.
 This is done in the CM frame by fixing the energy of the total state produced through the $W$.

-Specifically, the energy of the bound state (with mass $M$) and the massless hidden sector gluon (whose three momentum has a magnitude of $p_g$) is taken to be equal to the energy or the bound state plus a massive hidden sector glueball with three-momentum $p_G$.
+Specifically, the energy of the bound state (with mass $M$) and the massless hidden sector gluon (whose three momentum has a magnitude of $p_g$) is taken to be equal to the energy of the bound state plus a massive hidden sector glueball with three-momentum $p_G$.
 More concisely, we require \beq \sqrt{M^2+p_g^2} + p_g = \sqrt{M^2+p_G^2} + \sqrt{m_0^2 + p_G^2}~, \eeq where $m_0$ is the hidden sector glueball mass.
-Solving for $p_G$ we find \beq p_G = p_g\sqrt{ 1+\frac{m_0^2}{M^2}\left(\sqrt{1+\frac{M^2}{p_g^2}}-1\right)\left(1-\frac{m_0^2}{2M^2}\right) -\frac{m_0^2}{p_g^2}\left(1-\frac{m_0^2}{4M^2}\right)}~. \eeq This momentum magnitude is then used for both the squirk bound state and the hidden sector glueball, using the CM directions for their momenta which were produced by MadGraph.
+In this equation we require $p_g\geq m_0$.
+In other words, we require the energy of the radiated gluon to be larger than the glueball mass.
+Solving for $p_G$ we find \beq p_G = p_g\sqrt{ 1+\frac{m_0^2}{M^2}\left(\sqrt{1+\frac{M^2}{p_g^2}}-1\right)\left(1-\frac{m_0^2}{2M^2}\right) -\frac{m_0^2}{p_g^2}\left(1-\frac{m_0^2}{4M^2}\right)}~, \eeq which is always real valued for $p_g\geq m_0$.
+MadGraph events with $p_g<m_0$ are discarded and hence the effective differential cross section is reduced as $m_0$ is increased.
+The momentum magnitude from Eq.~\eqref{e.p_G} is used for both the squirk bound state and the hidden sector glueball, using the CM directions for their momenta which were produced by MadGraph.
 The two four-momenta are then boosted back into the lab frame and the particles are evolved to their final SM decay products.